 The National Association of Subrogation Professionals (NASP) published an article co-authored by subrogation attorney Matthew Fink titled “Snatching Defeat from the Jaws of Victory: When the Policyholder Recovers, but You Don’t!” in their Fall 2016 issue of The Subrogator.
 The article discussed three common problems insurers face when pursuing recovery via subrogation, all of which are, unfortunately, presented by the insured.

-Matthew has years of experience in civil litigation and general subrogation mediation.
+Matthew Fink has years of experience in civil litigation and general subrogation mediation.
 A part of the Rathbone subrogation team since 2014, he has experience working for plaintiffs, defendants, and subrogees.
 Fink handled multi-party civil suits at one of the largest subrogation law firms in Tennessee before joining Rathbone Group, and continues to hone his craft with us as a licensed subrogation-focused attorney in Tennessee and its Eastern District Federal Courts.
-Read his article to learn what to do when the policyholder recovers, but you don’t!
+Read his article to learn more about what to do when the policyholder recovers, but you don’t!